History of wood carving: 1380–1520

 As a rule, cabinets of the 15th century were rectangular in plan.
 In Germany and Austria, the lower part was often enclosed, as well as the upper; the top, middle and lower rails being carved with geometrical design or with bands of foliage (Museum, Vienna).
 But it was also the custom to make these cupboards with the corners cut off, thus giving five sides to the piece of furniture.
 A very pretty instance, which is greatly enhanced by the metal work of the lock plates and hinges, is in the Muse Cluny, and there are other good specimens with the lower part open in the Victoria and Albert Museum, London.

 The chest was a very important piece of furniture, and is often to be met with covered with the most elaborate carving (Orleans Museum).
 There is a splendid chest (14th century) in the Cluny Museum; the front is carved with twelve knights in armour standing under as many arches, and the spandrels are filled in with faces, dragons and so on.
 But it is to the 15th century that we look for the best work of this class; there is no finer example than that in the Kunstgewerbemuseum Berlin.
 The front is a very animated hunting scene most decoratively arranged in a scheme of foliage, and the top bears two coats of arms with helms, crests and mantling.
 But the more general custom in chest decoration was to employ tracery with or without figure work; Avignon Museum contains some typical examples of the latter class.

 A certain number of seats used for domestic purposes are of great interest.
 A good example of the long bench placed against the wall, with lofty panelled back and canopy over, is in the Musée Cluny, Paris.
 In the Museum at Rouen is a long seat of a movable kind with a low panelled back of pierced tracery, and in the Dijon Museum there is a good example of the typical chair of the period, with arms and high panelled and traceried back.
 There was a style of design admirably suited to the decoration of furniture when made of softwood such as pine.
-It somewhat resembled the excellent Scandinavian treatment of the 10th–12th centuries already referred to.
+It somewhat resembled the Scandinavian treatment of the 10th–12th centuries already referred to.
 A pattern of Gothic foliage, often of beautiful outline, would be simply grounded out to a shallow depth.
 The shadows, curves and twists only being emphasized by a few well-disposed cuts with a V tool; and of course, the whole effect greatly improved by colour.
 A Swiss door of the 15th century in the Berlin Museum, and some German, Swiss and Tirolese work in the Victoria and Albert Museum, offer patterns that might well be imitated today by those who require simple decoration while avoiding the hackneyed Elizabethan forms.